icambron/isaaccambron.com/source/blog/2012-07-21-sublime-revisited.markdown

 Slight aside: I've been using [EmacsKillRing plugin](https://github.com/stiang/EmacsKillRing) that partially fixes at least the cut/paste part of this and adds some other Emacsy goodness, but it doesn't really solve the issue that the region isn't a first-class selection, and it has plenty of other issues too.

-Anyway, what I want--I think, anyway--is just a select lock command.
+Anyway, what I want---I think, anyway---is just a select lock command.
 Instead of set_mark, I just want to say:

 > Look, I want my selection to start here.
 Wherever I go with caret, have the selection follow me, like how it does if I hit shift+up.
 Then treat my actions like you normally would.
 Cut cuts, Copy copies, etc.